KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 This is acceptable, but it does require that you tell the users if you do make such a change, so they know they have to re-run the compile step.

+Examples of changes that would cause a break in backward compatibility with old compiled ML files:

+* Adding, Deleting, re-ordering, or altering the semantic meaning of [MLFields] on an existing Opcode
+* Editing the ByteCode enum in such a way as to alter the numerical value that goes with an existing Opcode (i.e. to avoid this, only append to the end of the list when making new Opcodes).
+* Changing Opcode.SourceLine to a bigger integer (it's currently a short, and is encoded in the ML file that way).

+Examples of changes that will NOT cause a break in backward compatibility with old compiled ML files:

+* Appending a new Opcode to the list of opcodes, and giving it a new Bytecode number.

 The Format
 ==========